gatsbyjs/gatsby/CONTRIBUTING.md

 * setup up repo and Install dependencies: `yarn run bootstrap`
 * Make sure tests are passing for you: `yarn test`
 * Create a topic branch: `git checkout -b topics/new-feature-name`
-* Run `npm run watch` from the root of the repo to watch for changes to packages' source code and compile these changes on-the-fly as you work.
+* Run `yarn run watch` from the root of the repo to watch for changes to packages' source code and compile these changes on-the-fly as you work.
 Note that the watch command can be resource intensive.
-To limit it to the packages you're working on, add a scope flag, like `npm run watch -- --scope={gatsby,gatsby-cli}`.
-To watch just one package, run `npm run watch -- --scope=gatsby`.
+To limit it to the packages you're working on, add a scope flag, like `yarn run watch --scope={gatsby,gatsby-cli}`.
+To watch just one package, run `yarn run watch --scope=gatsby`.
 * Install [gatsby-dev-cli](/packages/gatsby-dev-cli/) globally: `yarn global add gatsby-dev-cli`
 * Run `yarn install` in each of the sites you're testing with.
 * For each of your Gatsby test sites, run the `gatsby-dev` command there to copy